 Step 5 – Add the collage to your design.

 All fabrics are printed digitally here in our studio.
 There are different methods that we use to do this based on whether the material is natural or synthetic.
-These methods include pigment printing and dye sublimation, both of which will permanently print your personalized design in full color to your chosen fabric.
-Natural materials are pigment printed, which is where the colored dyes are applied directly to the fabric, in a localized way, building the design up.
+These methods include reactive printing and dye sublimation, both of which will permanently print your personalized design in full color to your chosen fabric.
+Natural materials like silk utilize reactive printing, which is where we use special reactive inks that chemically react with pretreatment on the fabric when steam is applied, creating a bond.
 Synthetic materials use our two-step dye sublimation printing.
 We first print your custom design onto transfer paper, which is then bonded with heat directly to your fabric.
-Due to the print process large areas of solid color may show minor blemishes or discoloration.
+Due to the print process, large areas of solid color may show minor blemishes or discoloration.
 This is to be expected and we would advise avoiding large solid blocks of color if possible.